Menu

 7. Proof of the representative's identity and capacity.
 If the applicant is a minor, it will be necessary to present originals and submit copies of the identity document or passport of one of their parents, as well as of the document constituting proof of kinship.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.

-When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.
+When necessary to assess the application, the Consular Office may request additional documents or data and a personal interview.

 Procedure